ResetXPDR/MSFS_AutoFPS/README.md

     - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
     - Useful to reinitialise and recommence the seek process for TLOD Extra should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
-  - Flight type - VFR or IFR (any mode), and four additional user profiles (Expert mode)
+  - Flight type - VFR or IFR (any mode), and six additional user profiles (Expert mode)
     - Non-Expert mode:
       - VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR.
       - Accounts for the greater performance expectation that GA flights in rural areas will have.